cloudify-cosmo/docs.getcloudify.org/content/intro/evaluating-cloudify.md

 ### 6. Uninstalling a Deployed Blueprint

-An uninstall workflow that enables you to uninstall a deployed blueprint is built in to Cloudify.
+An uninstall workflow that enables you to uninstall the application.

 To uninstall the application, run ```cfy uninstall```.<br> The following output is expected: